 “I hoped the audience would hear it as a highly nuanced essay,” Thomas says.

 Her grand symphonies require a different approach.
-Thomas, who was elected this year to the American Academy of Arts and Sciences, is a prolific orchestral composer, who served as the Mead Composer-in-Residence for the Chicago Symphony Orchestra from 1997 to 2006.
+Thomas is a prolific orchestral composer, who served as the Mead Composer-in-Residence for the Chicago Symphony Orchestra from 1997 to 2006.
+She was elected to the American Academy of Arts and Sciences in 2012.
 Even for large orchestral works, Thomas drafts all of the parts by hand rather than with commonly used composing software.
 She says that method helps lend her pieces a personal quality.

 “I usually draw maps—a timeline of the piece, the shapes it’s going to take, its harmonic fields,” Thomas says.
 “If you’re going to build a huge building or cathedral, you can’t just go to the hardware store and start hammering nails.
 I actually draft the beginning, middle, and end of absolutely every sound.
 I want to know, what’s the inner life?
 Where is it going, why is it going there?
 How does it relate to what comes next, and why?
 Gestalt is everything to me.”